2016 New York Mets season: September

-Heading into the final month of the regular season, the Mets remained in a race for a Wild-Card spot along with the Marlins, the San Francisco Giants, and the St. Louis Cardinals.
+Heading into the final month of the regular season, the Mets remained in a race for a Wild Card spot along with the Marlins, the San Francisco Giants, and St. Louis Cardinals.
 To start the month, the Mets sent out Jacob deGrom to start against the Marlins, looking to close out a four-game sweep at Citi Field.
 However, deGrom struggled as the Mets lost the series finale 6–4.
 It was later revealed that these struggles were injury related, and deGrom underwent season-ending surgery on his ulnar nerve in order to relieve discomfort in his elbow and numbness in his fingers which had plagued him during the season.
-The loss of deGrom meant that the Mets had lost 3/5 of their Opening Day starting rotation.
+The loss of deGrom meant that the Mets had lost 3/5 of their starting rotation.
 In addition to this, Zack Wheeler, who was expected to return in July following Tommy John surgery that kept him sidelined for the entire 2015 season, would suffer setbacks in a minor league rehab assignment, and never returned in 2016.
 Fortunately for the Mets, Noah Syndergaard and Bartolo Colón managed to stay healthy throughout the entire season, and minor leaguers Seth Lugo and Robert Gsellman would provide great starts while filling in for the injured stars down the stretch, helping guide the Mets to multiple series wins throughout the final month.
 Some pivotal moments of September for the Mets included a weekend sweep at home over the Minnesota Twins, highlighted by Curtis Granderson hitting a game-tying home run in the 11th inning and a walk-off home run in the 12th inning in the second game of the series.
-Later on in the home stand, after the Mets were swept by the visiting rival Atlanta Braves, New York began a four-game series against the Phillies with a 9–8 win in 11 innings.
+Later on in the home stand, after the Mets were swept by the visiting rival Atlanta Braves, New York began a four-game series against the Philadelphia Phillies with a 9–8 win in 11 innings.
 This game would go down as one of the best games of the entire MLB season, as it featured multiple lead changes and comebacks by the Mets.
 The Phillies held a 6–4 lead heading into the bottom of the 9th, and with the Mets down to their final strike, José Reyes hit a game-tying two-run home run to send the game to extra innings.
 In the 11th inning, after the Phillies scored two runs to take an 8–6 lead, Asdrúbal Cabrera hit a walk-off three-run home run, capped off with a dramatic bat flip celebration.
-The Mets would end their regular season home slate by taking three of four from Philadelphia, including a 17–0 win in the home finale.
+The Mets would end their regular season home slate by taking three of four from the Phillies, including a 17–0 win in the home finale.
 After this, the Mets took two of three in Miami before heading to Philadelphia to end the season, needing to win the series in order to qualify for a Wild Card spot.